Sv443/BetterYTM/README.md

 <br><br>

-## Plugins:
-BetterYTM supports plugin userscripts that can be installed in parallel and can make use of BetterYTM's pre-existing API.

-Currently there are no available plugins, but you can [submit an issue using the plugin submission template](https://github.com/Sv443/BetterYTM/issues/new/choose) so it will be listed here.
-Also refer to the [plugin creation guide](./contributing.md#developing-a-plugin-that-interfaces-with-betterytm) for more information on how to use the API to create a plugin.

-<br><br>

 ### Development:
 This project is based on my extensive template for making a userscript with TypeScript and many modern language and convenience features.
 [Check it out here](https://github.com/Sv443/Userscript.ts) if you want to make your own userscripts!

-**For information on how to contribute to this project, see [the contributing guide](./contributing.md)**
+**For information on how to contribute to this project or how to develop a plugin for BetterYTM, see [the contributing guide](https://github.com/Sv443/BetterYTM/tree/main/contributing.md)**

 <br><br>